AbigailSchidler/leetcode-prep/june-2025/june-18/notes.md

 compare the size of that and `nums` like I had thought.
 My original approach was a hash set approach, however.
 This optimized approach would be considered hash set length.
 The hash set length approach is more consise but not as algorithmic.

+## Problem 2: Valid Anagram

+### Approach

+I figured that I could create list versions of the two strings to compare.
+I knew I couldn't use sets because sets do not allow for duplicates, which could occur in words.
+Once I did this, I iterated through `list_s` and checked if `list_t` contained each character in `list_s`.
+If it contained the character, that character was removed from `list_t`.
+Otherwise, I returned `False` because it violates the definition of an anagram.

+After fully checking each character, I checked if the length of `list_t` was 0.
+If it was, then that means that every character from `list_t` matched with every character from `list_s`, making it an anagram and returning `True`.
+Otherwise, there are characters remaining in `list_t` that were not in `list_s`, violating the definition of an anagram and returning `False`.

+### Initialization

+I initialized two lists `list_s` and `list_t` from strings `s` and `t` respectively.
+Each element in these lists contained a character from the original strings.

+### Algorithm

+I looped through `list_s` and checked if `list_t` contained that character.
+If it did, then I removed that character from `list_t`.
+Otherwise, I returned `False`.

+After exiting the loop, I returned a boolean expression `return len(list_t) == 0`.
+This checks if there are characters in `list_t` that were not found in `list_s`.
+The result of the expression matches whether the strings were anagrams of each other or not.

+### Challenges

+At first I thought I could just return `list_s == list_t`.
+However, I learned that lists only equal if each element matches the same order.
+This made me modify my approach to actually loop through one of the lists and check each element.

+### Extra Notes

+I can use a `count` function to check how many times each character appears in both strings.
+I just have to create a set to hold all of the characters that occur in one string and compare it to the other string.

+I can also just check for the size difference first to prevent the loop from being entered if the sizes are different, which violates the definition of an anagram.